includeos/documentation/_build/html/_sources/Getting-started.rst.txt

 **The script will:**

 - Install the required dependencies: `curl make clang-3.8 nasm bridge-utils qemu`.
-- Download the latest binary release bundle from github.
+- Create a network bridge called `bridge43`, for tap-networking.
-- Unzip the bundle to `$INCLUDEOS_INSTALL_LOC` (defaults to `$HOME`).
+- Build IncludeOS with CMake:
-- Create a network bridge called `include0`, for tap-networking.
+    + Download the latest binary release bundle from github together with the required git submodules.
-- Build the vmbuilder, which turns your service into a bootable image.
+    + Unzip the bundle to the current build directory.
-- Copy `vmbuild` and `qemu-ifup` from the repo, over to `$INCLUDEOS_HOME`.
+    + Build several tools used with IncludeOS, including vmbuilder, which turns your service into a bootable image.

-Detailed installation instructions for Vagrant, Mac OS and Ubuntu are available, as well as instructions for building everything from source.
+    + Install everything in `$INCLUDEOS_PREFIX/includeos` (defaults to `/usr/local`).

-..
-Se under Install.rst (Ubuntu B) Completely build everything from source)
+Configuration of your IncludeOS installation can be done inside `build/` with `ccmake ..`.

 Testing the installation
 ~~~~~~~~~~~~~~~~~~~~~~~~